 Blockades and closures associated with strikes and demonstrations can seriously affect travel across Bolivia, including at airports and bus stations.
 International and domestic travel can be disrupted without notice, particularly to Oruyo, Uyuni and Santa Cruz.

 Demonstrations in Uyuni are ongoing, and travel to and from the area can be difficult and expensive.
-We advise you to seek local advice before travelling to or from Uyuni.
+We advise you to seek local advice before travelling to Uyuni.

 We advise you to exercise a high degree of caution in the coca growing areas of Chapare (between Santa Cruz and Cochabamba) and the Yungas region northeast of La Paz, because of the possibility of confrontations associated with anti-narcotics activities.